 After rising to become one of India’s top PR consultancies over the past 13 years, few were surprised to see Avian Media snapped up by WE Communications in early 2018 following a lengthy courtship.
 Any agency acquisition carries significant risk, but this one appears to be more considered than most, with the the zeal of owners Nikhil Khanna and Nitin Mantri instantly turning WE into a far more credible South Asian force, at the same time giving Avian the kind of global network it has long craved.

-Khanna and Mantri are supported by a leadership team that includes co-founder & EVP Manash Neog running public affairs (Chase), Neha Mehrotra co-founder & EVP heading PR nationally apart from Client Centricity and recent hire Girish Huria as EVP for new initiatives.
-And, the early returns suggest that the firm has only benefited from the WE deal — with revenues up by a remarkable 35% to $6.5m, delivered by 162 employees across the Avian and Chase (public affairs) brands.
-In line with WE’s key growth priorities, the firm’s new pharma practice has already seen a strong start, while its social impact division has developed a string of laudable campaigns that effectively align purpose, public policy and stakeholder engagement.
+With Avian WE landing India Consultancy of the Year honours in 2019, it appears that the acquisition is already bringing benefits to a leadership team that also includes co-founder Manash Neog, client servicing head Neha Mehrotra and EVP Girish Huria.
+Revenues were up 20% in 2019 to $7.4m, delivered by 260 employees across the Avian and Chase (public affairs) brands.
+In line with WE’s key growth priorities, the firm’s new pharma practice continues to advance, while its social impact division has developed a string of laudable campaigns that effectively align purpose, public policy and stakeholder engagement.
 And its market-leading digital division continues to expand its offering.

 And like all of the best PR firms, Avian’s growth has been driven by a unique culture, which starts with Khanna and Mantri’s focus on values and deliverables — the firm has worked hard to cultivate a workplace that is collaborative, entrepreneurial and creative, bolstered by its SEED year-long induction programme, and by a very active thought leadership programme.
 Mantri, meanwhile, is a tireless presence on the industry scene, helping to elevate the profile of public relations in India and beyond.

-Unsurprisingly, the campaign work continues to impress, with campaigns for Mastercard, McDonald’s, ABInbev, Tourism Australia, RB, Dettol and PVR Cinemas all catching the attention of SABRE judges. — AS
+Unsurprisingly, the campaign work continues to impress, with campaigns for FIND, Avon and VMware all delivering successful returns for the relevant clients. — AS

 While many Asian markets benefited from complementary Burson-Marsteller and Cohn & Wolfe capabilities following their high-profile merger, India was always going to be the toughest nut to crack, thanks to the presence of two leading (and highly competitive) players in Genesis BCW and 6 Degrees BCW.
 Genesis, of course, is an Indian heavyweight that remains the benchmark for international PR firms in the country, while the tech-focused prowess of 6 Degrees offers a useful roadmap for anyone looking to chart the progress of challenger agency brands.

-Coupled with impressive profitability and highly creative campaign work, MSL India now looks like an operation that is firing on all cylinders, a far cry from the situation when Misra inherited the MSL, 20:20 and PCA brands.
-There is particular strength across integrated communications, which now accounts for 44% of revenue, underpinned by strong digital/social capabilities and depth in consumer, corporate, financial, healthcare and technology.
+Despite the lower profile adopted by MSL in Asia, the firm’s Indian operation continues to go from strength to strength, recording a fifth consecutive year of double-digit growth in 2019.
+CEO Amit Misra oversees one of the country’s biggest PR operations, numbering more than 450+ people across eight offices. delivering revenue in excess of $15m.
+Coupled with impressive profitability and strong campaign work, MSL India now looks like an operation that is firing on all cylinders, a far cry from the situation when Misra inherited the MSL, 20:20 and PCA brands.
+There is particular strength across digital (+20%), public affairs (+28%) and integrated solutions, which accounted for 70% of 75+ new client wins in 2019.